atavako5/angular-tree-grid/README.md

+# changes in this fork:
+Added manual selectRow functionality

 # Angular Tree Component
 Angular Tree Grid to show hierarchical data.
 Basically if data has Parent-Child relationship.
 It also supports sub-grid/nested-grid.
 If data needs to be grouped by fields then check out this <a href="https://github.com/debabratapatra/ngtreegrid" target="_blank">ngtreegrid</a> Package.
 If header needs to be fixed/freezed and body needs to be scrollable then check out this <a href="https://curiouslinks.com/pages/angular-fix-header-grid/demo" target="_blank">Fix Header Grid</a> Package.